francoisjacquet/rosariosis/INSTALL.md

 - `$DatabaseUsername` Username used for authenticating the database.
 - `$DatabasePassword` Password used for authenticating the database.
 - `$DatabaseName` Database name.
-- `$DatabasePort` Port number for accessing the database server.

 - `$pg_dumpPath` Full path to the postgres database dump utility, pg_dump.
 - `$wkhtmltopdfPath` Full path to the PDF generation utility, wkhtmltopdf.